darbhakiran/mft-cloud/mft-kubernetes/Readme.md

 If the command output in your environment is similar to the above Sample output, that confirms that MFT Agents are configured and running in your kubernetes cluster.

 ### Conclusion
-As part of this document we have pushed doccker images into cloud registry, created a kubernetes cluster, deployed mq and mft-agents containers onto kubernetes cluster and verified agents are configured correctly and responding to mft commands.
+As part of this document we have pushed docker images into cloud registry, created a kubernetes cluster, deployed mq and mft-agents containers onto kubernetes cluster and verified agents are configured correctly and responding to mft commands.

 #### Related information
 This article explains on running IBM MQ DockerHub image on your kubernetes